centreon/centreon-archived/doc/en/upgrade/from_packages.rst

 Start Centreon Broker and Centreon Engine on **all poller**::

-   # /etc/init.d/centengine start
+   # service centengine start
-   # /etc/init.d/cbd start
+   # service cbd start

 Then, if all is ok, go on the Centreon interface and log out and follow the steps :